The Top Cybersecurity Threats Schools Face Today

 School districts have also learned that building a culture of data protection is important.
 However, it takes a lot of work to do so.
 “It requires policy and procedure, time, consistent training and consistent communication,” Attai says.
 “And in the context of the massive volume of responsibilities that many in a school system have, the IT professional is often pushing the boulder uphill to make this a priority to their organization.”

-Further, while IT leaders are working to build awareness about cybersecurity issues, the information is still all very new to the rest of their school districts.
+Furthermore, while IT leaders are working to build awareness about cybersecurity issues, the information is still all very new to the rest of their school districts.
 For instance, many cyberattacks still happen as a result of behavioral issues, Attai says.

 Watch how IT leaders manage cybersecurity during remote learning.